gzhu725/Flying-Polkadots/README.md

 # Flying-Polkadots
-A demonstration I created to show how to use for loops with arrays for students (KTByte)
+A demonstration I created to show how to use for loops with arrays for students (KTByte).
+Please see the short video below to see the outcome.

 https://user-images.githubusercontent.com/85907267/184024851-8e9ffefa-9433-4aa0-a5ec-2c64ac3b750e.mov